redcode/Z80/README.md

 Copyright © 1999-2018 Manuel Sainz de Baranda y Goñi.
 Released under the terms of the [GNU General Public License v3](https://www.gnu.org/copyleft/gpl.html).

 This is a very accurate [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) [emulator](http://en.wikipedia.org/wiki/Emulator) I wrote many years ago.
 It has been used in several machine emulators by other people and it has been extensivelly tested.
-It's fast, small (33 KB when compiled as a x86-64 dynamic library), its structure is clear and the code is **profusely commented**.
+It's fast and small (33 KB when compiled as a x86-64 dynamic library), its structure is clear and the code is **profusely commented**.

 If you are looking for an accurate Zilog Z80 CPU emulator for your project maybe you have found the correct one.
 I use this core in the [ZX Spectrum emulator](https://github.com/redcode/mZX) I started as hobby.